-The main tasks of self-employed people are a) developing ideas, b) implementing ideas and c) marketing ideas.
-If the first point is difficult for you, we can help.
+There are three main tasks for everybody who’s self-employed: First, you need to develop ideas.
+Then, you need to implement those ideas in order to market them.
+If you struggle with the first task, we can help!
 We plan at least 30 minutes a day to read different books.
-By the way: This applies to the entire team!
-Every problem you face has been solved before someone has written a book about it.
+And yes, this applies to everyone in our team!
+Keep in mind that every problem you face has been solved before and someone has then written a book about it.
 Otto Von Bismarck said: “Every idiot can learn from his own experience.
 The trick is to learn from other people’s experiences.”
 Unfortunately, we have underestimated the power of this for far too long.
 Of course, it depends a lot on what exactly you read.
 But books not only contain an incredible amount of knowledge, the quiet moment of reading itself is a nice change from hectic and digital everyday life.
 Some books have particularly stuck in our minds because they have had a lasting impact on us professionally or privately.
 We have listed and briefly described our favorites for you here.

 1. How to Win Friends and Influence People – Dale Carnegie